dancasey-ie/django_soil_lab/README.md

 * User registration
 * Customer can order samples
 * Unique sample_reference number is generated for each sample ordered
 * Customer can submit the sample details through the 'Your Portal' view.
 A google map is used for marking the sample position.
-Geocoding automatically saves the address
+HTML5 geolocate is used for initialising the marker position Geocoding automatically saves the address
 * Customer can view all their samples and access the report with results displayed if the results are available
 * Staff can mark the sample as "received" when it comes into the lab, through the 'Lab Portal' view, this processes is time stamped and the loged in staff member is recorded
 * Staff can upload the test results, through the 'Lab Portal' view, this processes is time stamped and the loged in staff member is recorded